COMMUNIA-Association/DSM-directive-cultural-heritage/art7-9.md

 ## Article 9 Stakeholder dialogue

-Member States shall ensure a regular dialogue between representative users' and rightholders' organisations, and any other relevant stakeholder organisations, to, on a sector-specific basis, foster the relevance and usability of the licensing mechanisms referred to in Article 7(1), ensure the effectiveness of the safeguards for rightholders referred to in this Chapter, notably as regards publicity measures, and, where applicable, assist in the establishment of the requirements referred to in the second subparagraph of Article 7(2).
+1. Member States shall ensure a regular, sector-specific dialogue between representative users' and rightholders' organisations, and any other relevant stakeholder organisations, to, on a sector-specific basis, foster the relevance and usability of the licensing mechanisms referred to in Article 7(1), ensure the effectiveness of the safeguards for rightholders referred to in this Chapter, notably as regards publicity measures, and, where applicable, assist in the establishment of the requirements referred to in the second subparagraph of Article 7(2), in particular regarding the representativeness of collective management organisations and the categorisation of works.

+1a.
+Where necessary, Member States shall facilitate dialogue between rightholders with a view to establishing collective management organisations covering the relevant rights in their category of works.

+1b.
+In cooperation with the Member States, the Commission shall encourage the exchange of best practices across the Union regarding the results of any dialogue established pursuant to this Article.